 We do feel it only fair to say many money lessons most of us have learned have stemmed from both mom and dad's blunders and successes, right?
 Yes that is probably a fair analogy--but with Father's Day approaching, it's just nice to point to dear Dad to give him some rightful praise.
 Now, the majority of Canadian parents are more than aware that financial education is sorely lacking in the educational system, which is why many take it upon themselves to teach their kids the value of money.

-Now, for those good old fathers who are from the Great Depression--you've probably had a great deal to teach your children, and hopefully it has paid off!
+For those fathers who are from the Great Depression--they've probably had a great deal to teach your children, and hopefully it has paid off!
 Let's take a look now at some treasured and timeless financial tips passed on from generation to generation to ensure financial stability for a lifetime!

 Financial Learning Tips From Fathers Who Lived Through The Great Depression